A wide array of services are offered at Sunderland Animal Hospital including:

 A board certified veterinary internist and surgeon provide additional support when necessary, to complement the services and expertise of the hospital’s regular medical staff.

-Sunderland Animal Hospital accepts Discover, MasterCard and Visa.
+Sunderland Animal Hospital accepts Discover, MasterCard, American Express, Visa, and Apple pay.
 We also offer CareCredit for any necessary treatments.

 Our therapeutic laser offers cutting-edge technology that speeds healing and relieves pain through the release of endorphins and by stimulating the injured cells to heal at a faster rate.
 The therapeutic laser also reduces inflammation, increases blood flow to the area, reduces fibrous tissue formation and improves nerve function.
 The therapeutic laser can be used for health problems such as arthritis, hip dysplasia, skin problems, ear infections, wounds, degenerative joint disease, insect bites and stings, lacerations, cystitis, burns, gingivitis and other conditions.